Skip to main content

 Responsibility collapses back onto designers, deployers, and institutions.

-Stripped to the bones, the Anthropic article asks: *"Does this explanation represent the actual steps?”
-It is a fair enough question, but there’s still the grappling with what counts as an explanation of phenomenon which involves the blurring of the questions, how something happened and why it happened.
+It is a fair enough question, but there’s still the grappling with what counts as an explanation of phenomenon when there’s some blurring of the questions, of how something happened and why it happened.

 When it comes to AI discourse and my own preoccupations with literacy, my question is more basic:

-Can we focus on authorship (what the developers did) and mechanism (what the code does), rather than intent (what the AI "wants")?
+Can we focus on authorship (what the developers did) and mechanism (what the code does) rather than intent (what the AI "wants")?

 For the past decade, AI metaphors have relied on biology (brain, neuron, learning, hallucination).
 I've said we don't need better metaphors, but maybe we do.
 By foregrounding the metaphors in a particular text, can these system instructions produce outputs that grant them the status of rhetorical objects, not scientific descriptions?